No rivals, no problem as Bayern eye Bundesliga record

 Heynckes is a master of juggling Bayern’s heavy workload in three competitions and rotating stars.

-Only winger Kingsley Coman and goalkeeper Manuel Neuer are unavailable with injury.
+Only winger Kingsley Coman and goalkeeper Manuel Neuer are unvailable with injury.

 Javi Martinez, Arjen Robben and Robert Lewandowski — a key trio for the away leg at Besiktas on March 14 — sat out the win at Freiburg.